Multidisciplinary ALS Care

 Respiratory Therapists

-Our clinic's respiratory therapists work with patients to evaluate breathing concerns, provide education about their respiratory issues and recommend supportive equipment.
+Our respiratory therapists work with ALS patients, evaluating breathing concerns, offering respiratory education, and recommending essential supportive equipment.

 Christopher Piccuito, RRT